-An interactive mapping application for viewing a network of selected weather stations and rain gages throughout the state of Texas.
-The application displays current weather conditions, radar and 24 hour time series graphs.
+An application for viewing and accessing data from a network of selected weather stations and rain gages throughout Texas.
+The application includes an interactive weather map, historical weather, and data services.
+The interactive weather map displays current weather conditions, radar, and time series graphs.
+For quick access to the TexMesonet web pages, please visit the following links:

 An interactive mapping application for viewing current conditions and up-to-date information for flooding in your area.